-Number of Policy and Procedure Manual References (Measure 53)
+Number of Providers Using the Prescription Monitoring Program (Measure 53)

 Measure 53 aims to determine if there is any evidence of enhanced policies and practices related to the prescription monitoring program, real time prescription monitoring program updates, member/provider lock-in programs, and limits/edits at pharmacy points-of-sale.
-To assess this measure, data were obtained on the number of providers who made at least one request to the Prescription Monitoring Program (PMP).
-According to the New Mexico Board of Pharmacy, the mission of the PMP is to "provide practitioners, pharmacists, and other authorized users the ability to review a patient's-controlled substance prescription history and assist in the prevention of diversion, abuse, misuse, and drug overdose deaths associated with controlled substance prescriptions."
-Only providers who are required to submit 10 or more PMP reports are included in this measure.
+The CMS approved evaluation design plan lists the number of policy and procedure manual references to the Prescription Monitoring Program (PMP).
+However, to provide an assessment of the State's utilization of the PMP instead of references in the policy and procedure manual, the New Mexico Board of Pharmacy supplied data related to providers who made at least one request to the PMP.
+According to the New Mexico Board of Pharmacy, the mission of the PMP is to "provide practitioners, pharmacists, and other authorized users the ability to review a patient's-controlled substance prescription history and assist in the prevention of diversion, abuse, misuse, and drug overdose deaths associated with controlled substance prescriptions."5-20 Only providers who are required to submit 10 or more PMP reports are included in this measure.